J. N. L. Baker: Biography

 Baker was appointed as a college Lecturer in Geography by Jesus College in 1932 and, in 1939, was appointed Senior Bursar and Fellow.
 He worked in intelligence matters during the Second World War.
 Thereafter he increasingly spent time on his college duties, resigning his readership in 1947 (though he continued to lecture).
 He remained as bursar until 1962, when he retired.
 He wrote about the history of Jesus College for the Victoria County History volume on the history of the University of Oxford.
 He also wrote Jesus College 1571–1971 to mark the college's quatercentenary.
 Baker is commemorated at Jesus College through an annual prize for geography students and in the name of the college geography society.

 Baker was also an active member in the civic affairs of Oxford, drawing on his abilities as a bursar for matters of city finance and on his geographical knowledge for matters of town planning.
 He was first elected a university member of the City Council in 1945.
 He became an alderman in 1963 and, in 1964–65, he was Lord Mayor of Oxford, the first university member to hold this post.
-His elder daughter Janet Young (later Baroness Young) was a City Councillor alongside Baker.
+His elder daughter Janet (who married Geoffrey Young, a Fellow at Baker's college, and was later created Baroness Young) was a City Councillor alongside Baker.
 She became Leader of the council in 1967, the year that Baker's time on the council ended.